Distrokid Is Taking Over Your Brain

 No, Distrokid does not copyright your music.

-Others will even go as far as assuming Distrokid is so awesome that you won’t need to ever get your music copyrighted.
-I mean, everything on the internet can be tracked to creation date, so I just have to show the dates and I’ll be fine in terms of Copyright, right?
+Others will even assume that Distrokid is so awesome that you won’t ever need to get your music copyrighted.
+I mean, everything on the internet can be tracked to the creation date, so I just have to show the dates, and I’ll be fine in terms of Copyright, right?

 What Does Distrokid Say About Copyright?

 In the help section of their site, Distrokid offers an answer to those who are wondering if they need to copyright their music in addition to distributing it through their platform.